 I propped the doll heads onto finish nails in a scrap piece of 2×4.
 Seriously, don’t throw all those scraps away.
 They come in handy for all kinds of things.
 Then I took everything out front to give them a good painting in the spray shelter.

-I forgot to take a picture of the frame while painting it.
-Just be sure you paint the underside first and get under those edges where the glass goes so you don’t get any reflection of the old finish.
+I forgot to take a picture while giving the frame a few coats of glossy purple paint.
+Set everything inside your small spray shelter and be sure you paint the underside first and get under those edges where the glass goes so you don’t get any reflection of the old finish.

 When painting the doll heads gently tilt the 2×4 around and the heads will rotate a little letting you paint all sides.